centre-for-virus-research/CVR-VGB-2025/docs/Phylogenetics.md

 **Question 6**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?

-**Question 7**.
-Briefly explaining what bootstrapping is doing.
+**Question 7**.Briefly explaining what bootstrapping is doing.
 How does it contribute to the analysis?

+**Question 8**.
+Bonus question!
+Why should you be concerned about recombination when doing a phylogenetic analysis?
+Make a suggestion for some software to use.